junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

   • Goiter from lack of iodine (see p.
 130).

-For more information about health problems related to nutrition, see Helping Health Workers Learn, Chapter 25, and Disabled Village Children, Chapters 13 and 30.
+For more information about health problems related to nutrition, see [_Helping Health Workers Learn_](#addresses-for-teaching-materials), Chapter 25, and Disabled Village Children, Chapters 13 and 30.